 This thread will be continually updated to provide resources, and most importantly, discuss how COVID-19 interacts with Noisebridge.
 For reference, I have worked in global HIV for about a decade, including some experience (but not my primary focus) with population infection modelling, and my current work is all about vetting good / bad science and stats both in academia and in media/social media.

-California is under a stay-at-home order, which current extends to at least May 3.
+California is under a stay-at-home order, which current extends to at least the end of May (announced, but official announcement is not available yet).
 Noisebridge is closed !!

 Stay at home order is available here.